 Degree

-A conferred bachelor's degree from a U.S. regionally accredited institution is required for admission to the Kirk Kerkorian School of Medicine at UNLV.
+A conferred bachelor's degree or higher from a U.S. college or university that is regionally accredited is required for enrollment at the Kirk Kerkorian School of Medicine at UNLV.

-If you hold an international bachelor’s degree and don’t intend to get a U.S. bachelor’s degree, then you must instead have a graduate degree from U.S. regionally accredited institution (master’s or higher) along with the pre-requisite courses from a U.S. school.
+If you hold an international bachelor’s degree and don’t intend to get a U.S. bachelor’s degree, then you must instead have a graduate degree from a U.S. regionally accredited institution (master’s or higher) along with the prerequisite courses from a U.S. school.
 Please note that citizenship is also required.

 MCAT